Information about how the British mountain bike category system works.

 All categories in mountain racing are age-based until you get to the age of 19.

-U12 downhill – Riders taking part in short course or mini downhill events can compete in their 10th, 11th and 12th year.
+Riders taking part in short course or mini downhill events can compete in their 12th year and below.

 How do I qualify to a higher ability category?